 This tiny unspoiled island boasts one of the most impressive natural landscapes you’ve ever seen.
 If you’re someone who loves isolation and relaxation, Antipaxi is the remote paradise you’ve been looking for!

 Located just 3 km away from Paxi, Antipaxi is as tiny as 5 (!) square kilometers.
 The only way to reach the island is by boat, which arrives at the small port of Antipaxos, Agrapida.
 Once you set your foot on the island, you’ll be impressed by its peaceful atmosphere.
 Natural beauty is the main characteristic of this island, which is full of olive groves and has a vineyard that produces delicious local wine!

 The highlights of Antipaxos, though, are its beaches!
 Virgin, with transparent waters, Antipaxos beaches will blow your mind.
 The best beaches of the island are Vrika and Voutoumi.

-Vrika is the first beach you come upon, arriving in the island.
+Vrika is the first beach you come upon, arriving on the island.
 Covered with sugar fine white sand, it has the most dreamy emerald waters!
 The water at this beach is shallow, so it’s a great choice for families with little kids.
 Apart from families, though, Vrika beach is ideal for those who love snorkeling.
 That’s because on the north side of the beach, there is a cave, perfect for underwater exploration.

-Voutoumi is another beautiful beach on the north eastern side of the island.
+Voutoumi is another beautiful beach on the northeastern side of the island.
 You’ll find this beach inside a large cove with turquoise waters, surrounded by huge rocks.
 (Wild natural beauty, or what?)
 The water on this beach is also shallow and perfect for snorkeling.